-622 Hospitals Personal property used to provide inpatient health services, particularly specialized facilities and equipment that form a significant and integral part of the production process.
+Personal property used to provide inpatient health services, particularly specialized facilities and equipment that form a significant and integral part of the production process.
 See list above for examples of equipment.

 See also Special Properties for Medical Diagnostic and Medical Lab.

-6244 Child Day Care Facilities Personal property used in providing day care of infants or children.
-71 ARTS, ENTERTAINMENT, AND RECREATION classified as Personal Property.
-The designated life does not apply to Real Property or fixtures which have been c onverted to Real Property.
-711 Performing Arts, Spectator Sports, and Related Includes projection equipment, furniture and fixtures.
-Itemized Equipment Sound Systems Seating, stages, hydraulics, fountains Support operations, including ticket booths, snack bars, offices Water tanks 711212 Car racing - race cars 713 Amusement, Gambling and Recreation Industries Personal property used to (1) operate facilities where patrons can primarily engage in sports, recreation, amusement, or gambling activities and/or (2) provide other amusement and recreation services, such as supplying and servicing amusement devices in places of business operated by others; operating sports teams, clubs, or leagues engaged in playing games for recreational purposes; and guiding tours without using transportation equipment.
+6244 Child Day Care Facilities 10 Personal property used in providing day care of infants or children.

+71 ARTS, ENTERTAINMENT, AND RECREATION

+For the purposes of this manual, the following descriptions apply only to those items which can be classified as Personal Property.
+The designated life does not apply to Real Property or fixtures which have been converted to Real Property.

+711 Performing Arts, Spectator Sports, and Related10 Includes projection equipment, furniture and trade fixtures such as movable set props, aerial and acrobatic equipment, rigging, costumes, production lighting, and special effects equipment.
+Itemized Equipment Electronic Equipment including Sound Systems 7 Seating, stages including fixed set designs, hydraulics, fountains 15 Support operations, including equipment and furniture for dressing rooms, ticket booths, snack bars, offices 159 Water tanks 711212 Car racing - race cars 713 Amusement, Gambling and Recreation Industries15 Personal property used to (1) operate facilities where patrons can primarily engage in sports, recreation, amusement, or gambling activities and/or (2) provide other amusement and recreation services, such as supplying and servicing amusement devices in places of business operated by others; operating sports teams, clubs, or leagues engaged in playing games for recreational purposes; and guiding tours without using transportation equipment.
+Itemized Equipment Amusement Park (does not include structures) 15 Bowling Alley Pinsetters and Other Equipment15 Bowling Electronic Scoring Machines7 Gaming Equipment: Electronic, slots, or computers Gaming Equipment Cont.: Player tracking systems7 Mechanical slots 15

-&lt;sup>9 May be considered to be real property fixtures.
+9 May be considered to be real property fixtures.
 The cost may be established from Marshall/Swift.

-&lt;sup>10 May be considered to be real property fixtures.
+10 May be considered to be real property fixtures.
 The cost may be established from Marshall/Swift.